madridjs/madridjs.talks/README.md

 No matter gender, age, origin or condition.
 Send yours *now*!

-Send an issue to propose a talk.
+Send an [issue](https://github.com/MadridJs/talks/issues/new) to propose a talk.
 Please include:

 * Title of the talk.
 * Description: a few sentences explaining what you will talk about.
 * Bio: who are you, and what do you do?
+* Constraints: we always try to suit your needs.

 We will contact you to confirm reception, and to assign tentative date.
 We will then notify you with a final date, several weeks in advance.